 |Paper 6||Section B of 2nd Optional subject||200||3 Hours|

 General Knowledge and General English papers are common for all candidates.
-However, for the latter part students are offered with an option to pick 2 subjects of their choice.
-Each optional subject will have 2 papers and each paper comprises of 8 descriptive-type questions.
+However, for the latter part, students are offered an option to pick 2 subjects of their choice.
+Each optional subject will have 2 papers and each paper comprises 8 descriptive-type questions.
 These will come under section “A” and section “B” – each section consisting of 4 questions.

 IFS Exam Pattern – Eligibility Criteria

-Below are the eligibility requirements one has to fulfil in order to appear for the entrance exam:
+Below are the eligibility requirements one has to fulfil to appear for the entrance exam:

 Minimum Educational Qualification